timetag/timetag.github.io/docs/python.rst

 - ``verbose``
     Specify if the cut information will be displayed on the analysis log.

-eta.wait_till_presnese(cut, timeout=1, raiseerr=False):
+eta.wait_for_data(cut, timeout=1, raiseerr=False, verbose=False):
 ......
-``wait_till_presnese`` will validate if the cut is presence using the current size of the file in this cut descriptor.
+``wait_for_data`` will validate if the cut is presence using the current size of the file in this cut descriptor.
 A boolean will be returned as result.
-If you run a real-time analysis you can then loop on ``eta.wait_till_presnese``  to wait until the cut is filled with records.
+If you run a real-time analysis you can then loop on ``eta.wait_for_data``  to wait until the cut is filled with records.

 - ``cut``
     The cut descriptor to be validated.

 - ``timeout``
-    Value in seconds, specify the maximum waiting time for ``wait_till_presnese`` .
+    Value in seconds, specify the maximum waiting time for ``wait_for_data`` .

 - ``raiseerr``
     Specify if an ValueError will be raised when timeout happens.

+- ``verbose``
+    Specify if information about the file growth will be displayed on the analysis log.

 Executing Analysis
 -----